pglelievre/mylibrary/README.md

 # mylibrary
-Java code required for all my other repositories.
+Java code required for many of my other repositories.